Searchable Databases

 Study: The Effects of Arts-Integrated Instruction on Students’ Memory for Science Content: Results from a Randomized Control Trial Study- Mariale M. Hardiman, EdD, Ranjini Mahinda JohnBull, PhD, Deborah Carran, PhD (2017)

-Participants: 350 fifth-grade students across 16 classroooms.
+Participants: 350 fifth-grade students across 16 classrooms.

 Duration: two 3-4 week sessions, fall 2013